odea-project/qAlgorithms/report/report.md

 instrumentation during the subsetting step requires additional methods to be written.
 Here, the way the DQS is calculated also needs to be revised.

+The DQS currently does not discriminate between points according to their distance in the scan dimension.
+This problem could be adressed by scaling the MOD during DQS calculation by some facor obtained by a gaussian distribution which is 1 for distances in the same scan and less for every further scan, until it is set to 0 for every scan past the tolerance of six.
+Such a modification has not yet been implemented due to colliding with the comparison that is the basis for test condition 2).

 While the use of a set maximum distance between scans of a bin is in relation to the chance a real signal has of being a false negative, the result of this reasoning is still a more or less arbitrary value a certain estimate